mohan-chinnappan-n/http/compare.md

 - UDP (User Datagram Protocol)
     - Quick, fire and forget standard: you threw a packet across the network and it was caught, or sometimes it wasn’t.

+## QUIC

+QUIC tries to make an HTTPS connection between a computer (phone) and server work reliably despite the poor conditions, it does this with a collection of technologies.

+- QUIC  solves the HTTP/2 HoL problem.
+    - Since HTTP/2 sits on top of TCP and TCP guarantees delivery order if a packet gets lost the entire TCP connection has to wait while the missing packet is retransmitted.
+    - That’s OK if only one stream of data is passing over the TCP connection, but for efficiency it’s better to have **multiple streams per connection**.
+    - This means **all streams wait** when a packet gets lost.
+    - QUIC solves that because it doesn’t rely on TCP for delivery and ordering and can make **an intelligent decision** about which streams need to wait and which can continue when a packet goes astray.
+    - QUIC controls all aspects of the connect it **merges together connection and encryption into a single handshake**.

 ## References

 - [http/2](https://http2.github.io/)